Schwank-Lab/CRISPR-PAMdb/README.md

 ### Cluster Cas Proteins
 To enhance the number of spacers associated with each Cas ortholog, we pooled CRISPR arrays from closely related Cas proteins.
-Proteins are clustered using MMseqs2 at 100%, 99%, and 98% amino acid identity.
+Proteins are clustered using MMseqs2 at 98% amino acid identity.

 ### Identify PAM and Protospacers
 We then identify PAM sequences and protospacers based on the identified CRISPR-Cas regions.